Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 * Implicit declaration of local variables is disabled, so all locals must be declared.
 This catches name typos with the scoping provided by let and var.
 * Both support raising exceptions, but this must be explicitly declared on an fn with the `raises` keyword.

-## 6.2  A fn that calls a def needs a try/except
+## 6.2  An fn that calls a def needs a try/except
 Consider the following example:

 See `try_except.mojo`: